rahulmkhj/nogms/readme.md

 Checkout project wiki for [planned features](https://github.com/rahulmkhj/nogms/wiki/Planned-Features-List)

+I also maintain a [supporters page](https://github.com/rahulmkhj/nogms/wiki/Supporters) to credit those who have contributed to the project.

 > _As of first commit, I am the only developer working on it.
 > If you're a HTML/CSS OR Laravel/PHP developer